 If you have labored over stripping and chopping herbs, the Jenaluca Herb Scissors are a game-changer.
 The five equally spaced blades complete the work of ten knife chops in one cut.
-And, these scissors do not bruise or crush fragile herbs life knives sometimes can.
+And, these scissors do not bruise or crush fragile herbs like knives sometimes can.

 Task-specific, these shears are only meant to cut herbs, not larger, more dense vegetables.
 The included safety comb aids in removing bits of leftover herbs while protecting fingers, and the cover keeps blades secure while in storage.
-The TPR handles are comfortable to grip, and anti-abrasive.
+The TPR handles are comfortable to grip and anti-abrasive.
 If you cook with a lot of herbs like me, the Jenaluca Herb Scissors make that mound of flat-leaf parsley go quickly, and no cutting board to wash as you can snip right over your bowl.

 Length: 7.75 inches | Dishwasher Safe: Yes

 Best for Poultry: OXO Grips Spring Loaded Poultry Shears